 It is not against the law for your boss to act in an unfriendly, rude manner.
 It isn’t even against the law for your company to provide a poor work environment.
-What is a violation of the law, however, is discrimination against an applicant or worker based on disability, race, national origin, gender, handicap, religion, sex, or age.
+What is a violation of the law, however, is discrimination against an applicant or worker based on certain criteria protected by the Equal Employment Opportunity Commission (EEOC).

 “Reasonable accommodation is any change to a job, the work environment, or the way things are usually done that allows an individual with a disability to apply for a job, perform job functions, or enjoy equal access to benefits available to other individuals in the workplace.”